Skip to content

 Hi [Name],

 Good speaking with you.
-Based on what you told me, you're mainly looking for [location / budget / home type / timing].
+Based on what you told me, your top priorities are [budget, location, home type, and timing].

-If I missed anything important, reply here and I'll adjust before I send the next set.
+If I missed anything important, let me know before I put the shortlist together.

 Best,